-You will eventually be solicited with countless offers throughout life after filing bankruptcy, and you may also be applying for new types of credit, purchasing on installment, or engaging in other types of credit-related transactions.
+You will eventually be solicited with countless offers throughout after your bankruptcy filing is complete, and you may also be applying for new types of credit, purchasing on installment, or engaging in other types of credit-related transactions.
 If this is the case, you are a potential target for a powerful new kind of scam-identity theft.

 Identity theft is a type of consumer fraud that occurs when a person steals your identity for their own illegal use.
 Identity thieves do this by collecting vital personal information about you, such as your social security number, birth date, and credit card/bank account numbers.